Songs for People

 What they didn’t know was this: someone in the group was taking notes.

-Courier (pseudonym for Nashville singer-songwriter Blake Mundell) releases his 13-song LP The Present Tense.
+Early 2017, Courier (pseudonym for Nashville singer-songwriter Blake Mundell) released his 13-song LP The Present Tense.
 In the single-driven world of pop music, Courier dares to return to the concept record with a unique perspective: by writing songs about the lives of his 13 closest friends.
 With influences ranging from Mat Kearney to Paul Simon to Bieber (yes, that Bieber), Courier gives listeners a glimpse into his community, and indirectly, into his own life, with a collection of songs that is as eclectic as the group of friends it's fashioned after.